allthingslinux/tux/docs/content/user/modules/levels/index.md

 /level member:@user
 ```

-### Use Case Name: Manual Level Adjustments
+### Manual Level Adjustments

 Administrators can manually adjust a user's level or XP to correct errors or provide rewards.

 **Steps:**

+1. Use `/levels set` to set a specific level (which automatically calculates and sets the required XP).
-1. Use `/levels set` to skip levels or `/levels setxp` for precise adjustments.
+2. Use `/levels setxp` for precise XP adjustments (which automatically recalculates the level).
-2. The bot will automatically update the user's roles to match their new level.
+3. The bot automatically updates the user's roles to match their new level.

 **Example:**